White Onion

 Storage Tips

 Store white onions in a cool, dry, and dark place with good ventilation.
 Avoid storing them near potatoes, as they release moisture and gases that can cause onions to spoil faster.
 Whole, unpeeled onions can last for several weeks when stored properly.
-Once cut, wrap tightly in plastic wrap or store in an airtight container in the refrigerator and use within a week.
+Once cut, wrap tightly in plastic wrap or store in an airtight container in the refrigerator and use within 7-10 days.
+Cooked onions can be refrigerated for up to 3-5 days.

 Marnirni-apinthi Building, Lot Fourteen,